hashicorp/consul/plugin/proxy/README.md

 All polices implement randomly spraying packets to backend hosts when *no healthy* hosts are available.
-This is to preeempt the case where the healthchecking (as a mechanism) fails.
+This is to preempt the case where the healthchecking (as a mechanism) fails.

 ## Upstream Protocols